viperproject/gobra-book/src/05/mutex.md

 Then, we associate this invariant with the mutex using `SetInv`.
 Finally, we can fold the `Mem` predicate for the `SafeCounter`.

-This way, clients again only require holding `s.Mem()` predicates and we can hide the implementation detail of how access is synchronized with a Mutex, enforcing the information hiding principle.
+This way, clients only require holding `s.Mem()` predicates and we can hide the implementation detail of how access is synchronized with a Mutex, again enforcing the information hiding principle.

-Before we can annotate the `Increment` method, consider the specifications of `Lock` and `Unlock`:
+Before we annotate the `Increment` method, consider the specifications of `Lock` and `Unlock`:
 ``` gobra
 {{#include ./mutex.gobra:Lock}}

 {{#include ./mutex.gobra:Unlock}}
 ```
-To call either `Lock` or `Unlock`, `acc(m.LockP(), _)` is required and must have been obtained by `SetInv`.
+To call either `Lock` or `Unlock`, `acc(m.LockP(), _)` is required.
-Since the predicate `LockP` is abstract (it has no body), there is no way for a client to obtain an instance by folding.
+Since the predicate `LockP` is abstract (it has no body), there is no way for a client to obtain an instance by folding and must have been obtained by `SetInv`.
 We may only call `Unlock` after previously calling `Lock`.
 This is modeled by the predicate instance `m.UnlockP()`, which is required to call `Unlock` and can only be obtained by calling `Lock`
 ``` go